Kaccana-Bhikkhu/qs-archive/documentation/aboutSources/09_Want-to-help.md

 ----

 ### Point out typos, tagging errors, or audio glitches
 There is so much potential material for the Archive that little proofreading has been done after typing in transcriptions.
 Thus typos are inevitable, and some tags intended for one excerpt might end up on another.
 There’s no need for the Archive to be as polished as a printed book, and it often quotes imperfectly phrased questions verbatim.
-Nevertheless, please let me know if you find any glitches.
+Nevertheless, please let us know if you find any glitches.

 -----